 The Baratta’s Story

-We’re celebrating 25 years of serving Italian-American cuisine to the people of Des Moines and the years have zipped by.
-If you’ve been to our South Union restaurant, you’ve seen all of the photos on the wall documenting our history but you may not know all of it.
-We’ve said it before and we’ll say it again: you’re home when you’re at Baratta’s.
-That’s not just a saying—you really are in a home when you’re here!
+Baratta’s is about to celebrate 30 years of serving Italian-American cuisine to the people of Des Moines and the years have zipped by.
+If you’ve been to the South Union restaurant, you’ve seen all of the photos on the wall documenting the history but you may not know all of it.
+They’ve said it before and they’ll say it again: you’re home when you’re at Baratta’s.
+That’s not just a saying—you really are in a home when you’re there!
 In fact, that’s how Baratta’s started!

 Lunch at Café Baratta’s Begins